 - Heightened levels of estradiol can be due to:

-– In males: gynaecomastia (enlarged breasts), cirrhosis, delayed puberty, hyperthyroidism, testicular cancer, or tumors of the adrenal glands.
+– In males: gynecomastia (enlarged breasts), cirrhosis, delayed puberty, hyperthyroidism, testicular cancer, or tumours of the adrenal glands.

 - Decreased levels of estradiol in women are seen in:

 – Turner syndrome (a genetic condition in women caused by a missing or abnormal X chromosome).

 – Eating disorders, like anorexia

 Prolonged time with either decreased or heightened estradiol levels can cause health issues like infertility, osteoporosis, thrombosis, strokes, diabetes, high blood pressure or estrogen-dependent cancer such as endometrial cancer.